Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 12. Consider These Lifestyle Factors

-Stress Management: Chronic stress elevates cortisol, which can worsen blood sugar control and contribute to belly fat storage.
+Stress Management: Chronic stress elevates cortisol, which can worsen blood sugar control and contribute to cortisol belly fat storage.
 Practice stress-reduction techniques like meditation, yoga, or deep breathing exercises.
-Learn how to lose cortisol belly fat through effective stress management strategies.

 Alcohol Moderation: Excessive alcohol consumption can interfere with glucose regulation.
 If you drink, limit intake to 1–2 units per day and always consume with food.